Based in mid-Europe, Radio Luxembourg beamed English speaking transmissions from

 be almost un-intelligible or more often as clear as a bell.
 The great majority of transmissions were sponsored record programmes.

-Eagerly awaited by pop music fans, the Radio Luxembourg Top Twenty was broadcast every Sunday night live from
+fans, the Radio Luxembourg Top Twenty was broadcast every Sunday night live from Luxembourg itself.
+The remainder of the English

-Luxembourg itself.
-The remainder of the English broadcast material emanated from the studios in Hertford Street, in the heart
+broadcast material emanated from the studios in Hertford Street, in the heart of the Mayfair district.
+The building contained

-of the Mayfair district.
-The building contained two studios; four edit suites and three floors of storage and office space.
+two studios; four edit suites and three floors of storage and office space.
+An aged gentleman named Fred, provided tea and

-An aged gentleman named Fred, provided tea and buns at, seemingly, every hour of the long working day.
-Fred was also an active
+buns at, seemingly, every hour of the long working day.
+Fred was also an active bookies runner!

-All material recorded at Hertford Street was flown to Luxembourg on 16 reels of tape, recorded
+All material recorded at Hertford Street was flown

-at 30 inches per second.
-The quantity of tapes was an enormous air freight commitment.
+to Luxembourg on 16" reels of tape, recorded at 30 inches per second.
+The quantity of tapes was an enormous air freight

+commitment.
 The used tapes came back by land.
-For

-those interested in the more technical aspects, the tapes recorded at Hertford Street and re-cycled after transmission were
+For those interested in the more technical aspects, the tapes recorded at Hertford

-often edited heavily from programme to programme.
-Thus, a one hour tape ready for re-use after block erasure, could contain
+Street and re-cycled after transmission were often edited heavily from programme to programme.
+Thus, a one hour tape ready

-as many is sixty manual edits - if the edit had not been done well, the join would ‘bump' over the heads affecting
+for re-use after block erasure, could contain as many is sixty manual edits - if the edit had not been done well, the join

-the new sound and necessitating a re-take.
-To obviate the same thing happening at the same point, the tape could be pushed
+would ‘bump' over the heads affecting the new sound and necessitating a re-take.
+To obviate the same thing happening

-Four weeks after I joined the sound staff and after much pressure from the Musicians Union, Radio Luxembourg had their
+Four weeks after I joined the sound staff and after much pressure from the Musicians Union, Radio

-material.
+alternative programme material.
 Thus, many music shows were recorded for later transmission.

-Over the following four years we were recording
+Over the following

-just about every band and singer in the land.
+four years we were recording just about every band and singer in the land.

-- Ted Heath
+- Ted Heath Orchestra

 - The Squadronaires